 Judge Mercedes Pedraz Calvo - La Audencia Nacional, Spain– past host judge

-Judge Ingeborg Simonsson - Stockholm City Court, Sweden– past host judge
+Judge Ingeborg Simonsson - Court of Appeal, Sweden– past host judge

 Judge Iannis Symplis - Council of State, Greece– past host judge

 Judge Sabine Voelkl-Torggler - Competition Tribunal, Austria– past host judge

 Judge Skirgailė Žalimienė, Supreme Administrative Court of Lithuania